 Day 3: Run the Numbers

 While you can start a home business for next to nothing, and run it cost-effectively, money is involved and not getting a good grasp of where you are now financially and what it will take to run and grow your business can lead to failure.
 Lack of money is one of the top reasons businesses fail.
 Numbers to consider are your current financial state, what it will take to launch and build the business, your financial goals, and how much business (sales, clients, etc) is needed to achieve that goal.
-This is also the time to determine pricing to insure you’re charging enough to cover your expenses and earn a profit.
+This is also the time to determine pricing to ensure you’re charging enough to cover your expenses and earn a profit.

 Day 4: Identify Your Target Market